History of the New York City Subway: Infrastructure

 In December 1978 a New York Daily News article highlighted the worst parts of the subway.
 The Grand Central–42nd Street station was the worst underground station and the Middle Village–Metropolitan Avenue station was the worst elevated station.
 The subway cars in the worst condition were the R10s.
 The subway line with the worst signals was the IRT Broadway–Seventh Avenue Line, so the signals were upgraded in the 1980s.
 The BMT Sea Beach Line had the worst track; its infrastructure had not been upgraded since its opening in 1915.
-Despite $800 million being allocated by the state in 1978, the TA had spent less than half of the $600 million allocated in 1967.
+Despite $800 million being allocated by the state in 1978, the TA had spent less than half its 1967 allocation of $600 million.
 The agency made some infrastructure improvements, though because they were not cosmetic improvements, the public still assumed that the subway had high crime, even during periods of decreased crime.

 Due to deferred maintenance, the condition of the subway system reached dangerous conditions in the early 1980s, and the TA considered abandoning the Archer Avenue and 63rd Street projects.
 Structural defects were found in elevated structures systemwide and on the Manhattan and Williamsburg Bridges, causing frequent closures or delays on many subway lines during the 1980s.
 Reroutes from both bridges were necessitated; while the Manhattan Bridge, between 1986 and 2004, had two of its four tracks closed at a time for construction, the Williamsburg Bridge needed a shutdown from April to June 1988 for emergency structural repairs to be made.
 Federal funding for the repair of the BMT Jamaica Line was deferred throughout the 1980s due to the extremely bad state of the Williamsburg Bridge.
 Pigeon droppings corroded the bridge's steel, there were over 200 broken suspender cables, and concrete in the bridge began to come off and leave large holes.

 Due to low ridership and the increasing shabbiness of the subway, parts or most of several lines—the BMT Canarsie Line; the IND Crosstown Line; the IRT Jerome Avenue Line or IND Concourse Line north of 161st Street–Yankee Stadium; and the BMT Jamaica Line east of either Broadway Junction or Cypress Hills—were proposed for closure and abandonment in 1981.
 Other lines proposed for closure included the remaining part of the IND Culver Line, the BMT West End Line, the IRT Dyre Avenue Line, part of the IND Rockaway Line, part of the IRT White Plains Road Line, and the remaining part of the BMT Myrtle Avenue Line.
 The BMT Jamaica Line was demolished, mainly as part of the Program for Action, but also due to low ridership.
 Officials also proposed shutting the subway at night between midnight and 6 a.m. in order to reduce crime.
 Off-peak train trips, as well as trips on the branches outside the city's core, were reduced sharply.